lock3/wg21/paper.md

 metaprogramming capabilities of these features as much as the use of variadic templates has improved the ability to write generic code.

-This functionality relies on the semantics of structured binding packs, proposed in P1061 \[17\] and elaborated on by this document (Section 5.1).
+This functionality relies on the semantics of structured binding packs, proposed in P1061 \[17\] and elaborated on by this document (Section [](#template.pack)).
 In this case, the splice of a range (as in concept) of reflections introduces a *splice pack*.
 A splice pack of the form `|range|` is inherently pack-dependent and denotes an unexpanded pack.
 When expanded, the pattern is instantiated, replacing each reference to the splice pack with the *i*^th^ element of the splice's reflection range.

 The problem gets more interesting when the splice operand is dependent.
 In this case, we allow an optional `...` to precede the operand,